szhou12/leetcode-go/思路总结/Trie.md

 type TrieNode struct {
-    isEnd bool // Whether the current TrieNode denotes the end of a word char byte // [Optional] letter stored in the current TrieNode count int // [Optional] Count # of words in the text that ends with the current TrieNode children [26]*TrieNode
+    isEnd bool // Whether the current TrieNode denotes the end of a word char byte // [Optional] letter stored in the current TrieNode count int // [Optional] Count # of words in the text that ends with the current TrieNode's letter children [26]*TrieNode
 }